aqashayan/CGT/README.md

 ## what is CliGsmTool ...

-### CliGsmTool is free and open source gsm repire tool.
+### CliGsmTool is a tools free and open source command-line based tool for mobile phone repairs.
 ------------------------------------------------------------------------------------------------------------------

 ## copyright ...